gnicol/GitSwarm/perforce_swarm/doc-ce/integration/external-issue-tracker.md

 URLs by replacing `:issues_tracker_id` in the above screenshot with the ID used by your external issue tracker.

-Support to add your commits to the Jira ticket automatically is available in GitSwarm Enterprise Edition.
+Support to add your commits to the JIRA ticket automatically is available in GitSwarm Enterprise Edition.